The benefits of a financial chat over the holidays

 “The more knowledge that each person has, the better—and I think that’s particularly true when you’re talking about family finances,” she says.

 But in order for the meeting to be worthwhile, family members must be willing to tackle difficult topics.
-Haskins recommends preparing an agenda to handle complex issues more efficiently.
+Ranzau recommends preparing an agenda to handle complex issues more efficiently.
 Key topics can cover a broad range from general financial well-being, to wills and trusts, to the condition of the family home.
 When there’s a younger generation involved, funding education is typically added to the agenda.

 Start the discussion by prioritizing what you’d like to cover, and set a reasonable goal for the topics that can be addressed within the timeframe you have allotted.

-“It may be a case where we need to talk about estate planning and help give parameters about why a trust may be beneficial,” Haskins says.
+“It may be a case where we need to talk about estate planning and help give parameters about why a trust may be beneficial,” Ranzau says.
 “Or it may be, ‘By the way, Mom and Dad have quite a bit of money—a lot more than you thought—and they want to help you prepare for the responsibility of that money when they pass.’”

 The problem with procrastinating

-Perhaps the most important topics for discussion at a family meeting involve life insurance, planning for incapacity, and retirement planning—topics that family members may be prone to put off.
-“Finances are easy to push to the backburner, because of the immediate needs that come up,” O’Leary says.
+Perhaps the most important topics for discussion at a family meeting involve life insurance, planning for incapacity and retirement planning—topics that family members may be prone to put off.
+“Finances are easy to push to the backburner because of the immediate needs that come up,” O’Leary says.

 Procrastinating on a difficult discussion can be a natural reflex, but it can leave you and your family in a vulnerable position.
 Take, for example, an unexpected family death.

 While a traditional one-on-one meeting with an advisor can accomplish a lot, it’s often the case that families tend to let one member handle financial decisions, which can lead to big problems if the individual with the purse strings unexpectedly becomes incapacitated, even for a short time.
-It’s important to have a plan to transfer capacity if needed using a Power of Attorney, and to ensure your assets are properly titled with current beneficiary designations.
+It’s important to have a plan to transfer capacity if needed using a power of attorney, and to ensure your assets are properly titled with current beneficiary designations.

 Informing the next generation